actionml/harness/README.md

  - **TLS/SSL** support from akka-http
  - **Authentication** support using server to server bearer tokens, similar to basic auth but from the OAuth 2.0 spec
  - **Microservice Architecture**:
-     - **REST-based**: for Heavy-weight HTTP(S) based separate process microservices with REST APIs using optional TLS and Auth.
-The Auth server is implemented, the REST Microservice framework is akka-http.
+     - **REST-based**: for slightly more Heavy-weight HTTP(S) based separate process microservices with REST APIs using optional TLS and Auth.
+The Auth server is implemented, for example, using the REST Microservice framework via akka-http.
      - **Actor-based** light-weight microservices based on the akka Event Bus for clustered scalable lightweight microservices
  - **Single REST API** for input, query, and commands
  - **Flexible Learning Styles**: